kinow/autosubmit/docs/source/introduction.rst

 Autosubmit has been used to manage models running at supercomputers in IC3, BSC, ECMWF, EPCC, PDC and OLCF.

-Autosubmit 3.0 version is now available via PyPi package under the terms of GNU General Public License.
+Autosubmit 3.0 version is now available via *PyPi* package under the terms of *GNU General Public License*.

 Why is Autosubmit needed ?